sarayeana/AdventureWorks-Excel-Analytics-Project/README.md

-Below is a GitHub-ready README.md for your AdventureWorks Excel Analytics project.
-I kept it professional, visually clean, and focused on the analysis that makes the project stand out.

-Save everything inside the code block as:

-README.md

 # AdventureWorks Excel Analytics

 > An end-to-end Excel Business Intelligence and Sales Analytics project focused on transforming raw AdventureWorks data into actionable business insights.